ak2yny/OpenHeroSelectGUI/README.md

   (setup the locations in the stage layouts)
 - Support for the unlocked and starting characters feature of OHS
 - Support for custom order
+- Just "replace" a character
 - Create teams based on folder structure
-- Just "replace" a character
+- Modify team bonuses through team_bonus directly in the GUI
+- Skin editor and installer
 - Install herostats through drag & drop
 - Install herostats with a browse button
 - Automatic and manual roster saving and restoring
 - Load the default roster or create a random roster
 - Free-up saves for the selected roster
 - Supports Mod Organizer 2
-- Skin editor and installer
 - Modern UI with support for Windows 11's dark mode and Windows 10+'s accent colours

  Version 0.1: